Atos20/OM-comp-challenge-1/README.md

 ### In Closing

-Not having any prior experience creating HTML and CSS files before this project made it really challnging.
+Not having any prior experience creating HTML and CSS files before this project made it really challenging to create a webage with all the characterics that I implemented.
 I belive that there is so much I still need to work on but I am proud of the result I  obtained today.
-I will work on refacoring this project so I can fully show my own style.
+I will work on refactoring.
+The implementations of media queries were important in the making of this project and I am looking forward to keep increasing my knowledge on this topic.